Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Island Of Kythira Greece - Chora

-Island hopping is made super easy since passengers can now travel from Corfu to Paxos, the Port of Vasiliki in Lefkada, the port of Pisaetos in Ithaka, Kefalonia, and Zakynthos.
-Including all of these destinations in one trip is a good idea, provided you have at least ten days available to explore at a slow pace.
+Island hopping is made super easy since passengers can now travel from Corfu to Paxos, the Port of Vasiliki in Lefkada, the Port of Pisaetos in Ithaka, Kefalonia, and Zakynthos.
+Including all of these destinations in one trip is a good idea, provided you have at least ten days to explore slowly.

 However, Kythira remains relatively off the beaten track even when it comes to island hopping, so we suggest discovering Kythira on its own to cut travel time during the trip or combine it with a visit to the western area of Crete.